yuk1i/Database-2022F/project_readme.md

 4. It is recommended to use git to manage group collaboration.

-5. How to calculate the number of weeks during two day?
+5. How to calculate the number of weeks during two days?

    It's recommended to use the following SQL code: